It sounds so innocent when you call it the "stomach flu," but a norovirus infection is anything but.

 Other symptoms may include fever, headache, fatigue or body aches.

 Some people may have no symptoms, but they're still contagious and can spread the virus to others.
+According to the CDC, you can still spread norovirus for two weeks or more after you feel better.

 Like all viruses, noroviruses don't respond to antibiotics, which work to fight against bacteria, points out WebMD.
 Instead, the best way to treat a norovirus infection is with plenty of fluids to help avoid dehydration.
 Your doctor may also recommend medication for diarrhea and nausea.
 Most people feel better within a few days.